yangtiming/Fast-SAM-3D-Body/README.md

 ## Real-World Deployment

+For instructions on running the publisher, see [docs/realworld_deployment.md](docs/realworld_deployment.md).

 We demonstrate a real-time, vision-only teleoperation system for the Unitree G1 humanoid robot using a single RGB camera, operating at ~65 ms end-to-end latency on an NVIDIA RTX 5090.

 <p align="center">